LeanMeatFloss/ExcelTemplateConfigureReader/README.md

 # ExcelTemplateConfigureReader

-A useful tools for reading Excel Configures to export a Key-Value lists based on EPPLUS and .net core.
+A useful tools for reading Excel Configures to export a Key-Value lists based on EPPLUS and net core.

 ## Description